Cleveland Homicide Crime Defense Attorneys

 Homicide defense is about more than just showing up for trial.
 We actually investigate the facts.

-It is incredibly important that you do NOT speak with the police until you have spoken with an attorney.
+It is incredibly important that you do NOT speak with the police until you have spoken with a Cleveland homicide defense lawyer.

 Many clients, across all of our practice areas, share this mistake-and it is okay.
 Most people believe the police actually want to give them the chance to avoid charges.
 Let us be clear: If you are being investigated for murder, the police want to do one thing and one thing only: they want to find the evidence that proves you committed this crime.
 Even if you did not do this, you are going to be going into a conversation on unequal footing.
 The police are trained interrogators and in most cases you are not.
 Invoke your right to an attorney immediately.